lukefi/cropyieldSingle/README.md

 This code stacks all histogram files in a directory into one numpy array file.

+RUN:

+python histo2stack.py -i /Users/user/Documents/myCROPYIELD/scratch/project_2001253/histo_test1110_2016 -n 32 -o /Users/user/Documents/myCROPYIELD/dataStack -f test1110_2016.pkl

+WHERE:

+-i is the input directory where are histograms in .csv files.
+-n is the number of bins in histograms.
+-o is the given output directory
+-f is the given output filename

 2. python/stack2ARD.py

 This code stacks all numpy array files for a given parameter (year) into one numpy array file.